Peel Hunt Reiterates “Buy” Rating for Whitbread (LON:WTB)

-Peel Hunt reiterated their buy rating on shares of Whitbread (LON:WTB) in a report published on Monday, Digital Look reports.
-They currently have a GBX 3,600 ($47.03) price objective on the stock.
+Whitbread (LON:WTB)‘s stock had its “buy” rating reiterated by research analysts at Peel Hunt in a research report issued to clients and investors on Monday, LSE.Co.UK reports.
+They currently have a GBX 3,600 ($47.03) target price on the stock.
+Peel Hunt’s target price would suggest a potential upside of 9.32% from the company’s previous close.

-A number of other research firms have also issued reports on WTB.
-Barclays restated an overweight rating and set a GBX 4,000 ($52.26) price target on shares of Whitbread in a report on Thursday, October 7th.
-Deutsche Bank Aktiengesellschaft restated a buy rating and set a GBX 3,800 ($49.65) price target on shares of Whitbread in a report on Tuesday, October 19th.
-Shore Capital restated a buy rating on shares of Whitbread in a report on Thursday, October 21st.
-Finally, Berenberg Bank reiterated a buy rating and issued a GBX 3,600 ($47.03) price objective on shares of Whitbread in a research note on Wednesday, June 30th.
-One equities research analyst has rated the stock with a hold rating and eight have issued a buy rating to the company.
-According to MarketBeat.com, the company presently has an average rating of Buy and a consensus price target of GBX 3,687.50 ($48.18).
+WTB has been the subject of a number of other reports.
+Deutsche Bank Aktiengesellschaft reaffirmed a “buy” rating and set a GBX 3,800 ($49.65) price objective on shares of Whitbread in a research note on Tuesday, October 19th.
+Peel Hunt reiterated a “buy” rating and set a GBX 3,600 ($47.03) target price on shares of Whitbread in a report on Monday.
+Berenberg Bank reiterated a “buy” rating and set a GBX 3,600 ($47.03) target price on shares of Whitbread in a report on Wednesday, June 30th.
+Barclays reiterated an “overweight” rating and set a GBX 4,000 ($52.26) target price on shares of Whitbread in a report on Thursday, October 7th.
+Finally, Shore Capital reiterated a “buy” rating on shares of Whitbread in a report on Thursday, October 21st.
+One equities research analyst has rated the stock with a hold rating and eight have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, Whitbread presently has an average rating of “Buy” and a consensus target price of GBX 3,687.50 ($48.18).

 Whitbread plc operates hotels and restaurants in the United Kingdom, Germany, and internationally.
 It operates approximately 857 hotels with 78,718 rooms in the United Kingdom; and 4,880 rooms in Germany under the Premier Inn, ZIP by Premier Inn, and hub by Premier Inn brands; and 768 restaurants under the Brewers Fayre, Beefeater, Whitbread Inns, Cookhouse & Pub, Bar+Block Steakhouse, Thyme, and Table Table brands.